ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/web-test-runner.md

 # Web Test Runner

-[**Web Test Runner**](https://modern-web.dev/docs/test-runner/overview/) is a developer tool created by the [Modern Web](https://modern-web.dev/) team that helps with the facilitating of testing Web Components, especially being able to test them in a browser.
-This guide will also cover how to customize the runner when using custom Greenwood plugins.
+[**Web Test Runner**](https://modern-web.dev/docs/test-runner/overview/) is a developer tool created by the [Modern Web](https://modern-web.dev/) team that helps with facilitating the testing Web Components, especially being able to test them in a real browser.
+This guide will give a high level over of setting up WTR and integrating with any Greenwood specific capabilities.

 > You can see an example project (this website's own repo!) [here](https://github.com/ProjectEvergreen/www.greenwoodjs.dev).

-## Installation
+## Setup

 For the sake of this guide, we will be covering a minimal setup but you are free to extends things as much as you need.

-1. First, let's install WTR and the junit reporter.
+1. First, let's install WTR and the JUnit Reporter.
 You can use your favorite package manager

    ```shell
    npm i -D @web/test-runner @web/test-runner-junit-reporter